Skrylar/ImpromptuModular/README.md

 ![IM](WriteSeq32.jpg)

 Three channel 32-step writable sequencer module.
 This sequencer was designed to allow the entering of notes into a sequencer in a quick and natural manner when a midi keyboard is connected to Rack.
-A soft keyboard such as VMPK ([Virtual Midi Piano Keyboard](http://vmpk.sourceforge.net/)) or the Autodafe keyboard in Rack can also be used.
 Although the display shows note names (ex.
 C4#, D5, etc.), any voltage within the -10V to 10V range can be stored/played in the sequencer, whether it is used as a pitch CV or not.

 Ideas: if you have a sustain pedal, use Rack's Midi-CC module and connect the footpedal to the WRITE input to coordinate your writing of sequence notes while playing the keyboard.
 Turn on AUTOSTEP in Write-Seq-32 to step the sequencer forward on each write.
 Optionally, if you have a three-pedal foot controller, use the other pedals with the STEP L and STEP R inputs to control the sequencer position manually.
 Or, more simply, instead of sending the midi keyboard's gate signal into Write-Seq-32's gate input, send it to the write signal, and with autostep, each key-press will automatically be entered in sequence.